jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 By default, Chef Server will use case insensitive authentication against LDAP servers, as shown below.
-Set the value to `true` in your chef-server configuration to restore the previous case-sensitive behavior.
+Set the value to `true` in your cinc-server configuration to restore the previous case-sensitive behavior.

     ldap['case_sensitive_login_attribute'] = false